What is DISTINCT clause in MySQL?

 MySQL DISTINCT

-You can see, the first query result shows seven records that include two records of the employee names Mike.
-The second query returns six records, omitting the second occurrence of name Mike.
+You can see that the first query result shows seven records including two records of the employee named Mike.
+The second query returns six records, omitting the second occurrence of the name Mike.

 The example of using two columns